Mortgage

 Standard vs. limited FHA loans

-VA Renovation loan
+VA renovation loan

-Loans backed by the U.S. Department of Veterans Affairs (VA) give military service members and veterans the ability to buy homes with no down payments — and VA renovation loans are no exception.
-Qualified VA borrowers can buy a home and finance the cost to fix it up, up to 100% of the expected value of the home after renovation.
+How you can use a VA renovation loan: Loans backed by the U.S. Department of Veterans Affairs (VA) give military service members and veterans the ability to buy a home with no down payment — and VA renovation loans are no exception.

 USDA renovation loan

-People living in rural areas can purchase a home and finance the cost of renovations and repairs with a U.S. Department of Agriculture (USDA) renovation loan.
-No down payment is required; the loan can finance up to 100% of the expected value of the home after improvements are made.
+Requirements: People living in rural areas can purchase a home and finance the cost of renovations and repairs with a USDA renovation loan.
+No down payment is required for a USDA renovation loan.
 The USDA backs these loans for lower-income homebuyers, so check the income caps in your area.

 loading image

-Review the different types of renovation loans available to determine which one(s) might work best in your situation.
-Make sure you know the basic requirements including:
+1. Research your optionsReview the different types of renovation loans available to determine which one(s) might work best in your situation.
+Make sure you know the basic requirements, including:

 • Minimum down payments